Anurag-2312/BiteSnake/README.md

 ## Deployment

-This is a static site — deploy to any static hosting provider:

-- **Vercel**: Connect the GitHub repo and deploy with default settings
+This is a static site.
+Connect the GitHub repo to [Vercel](https://vercel.com) and deploy with default settings.
-- **Netlify**: Drag and drop the project folder or connect via GitHub
-- **GitHub Pages**: Enable in repo Settings > Pages

-## License

-MIT